Installing waste and vent pipes and fittings

 Drainage Fixture Unit Value Table (DFU):

-Look at the DFU and figure out the size of pipe you will need for the project.
+Look at the DFU to see the size of pipe you will need for the project.
 Each type of fixture has a different value and minimum size for the waste and vent pipes.

 Cleanouts (applies to first floor only):

 A "cleanout" is an access to a pipe that will make it possible to clean out the pipe if it becomes blocked.
 Be sure to use a cleanout made of an appropriate material.
 You will also need a cleanout for each horizontal change of direction exceeding 135º.

 Lay the pipe